 Speaking with multiple sources at 2K Sports, developer Visual Concepts, and beyond, there have been quite a few high-level decisions causing concern among the teams.

-The game is expected to include a large amount of wrestlers no longer with the WWE, but the March release window now gives them time to adjust with removing wrestlers and adding any new ones WWE may want.
+The game is expected to include a large number of wrestlers no longer with the WWE, but the March release window now gives them time to adjust by removing wrestlers and adding any new ones WWE may want.